Rey-EL/public-portfolio/ecpi-coursework/cis202-introduction-to-routing-and-switching/README.md

 # Introduction to Routing and Switching (CIS202)

 ## Course Overview
-This course will provide students with intermediate level knowledge and skills for configuring networked routers and switches.
-Students will learn enterprise network design principles, including implementing InterVLAN routing and dynamic routing protocols.
-They will also learn network address translation, basic router and switch security, and standard access list usage.
-Upon successful completion, students will be able to design, configure, secure and troubleshoot a routed network.
+In this intermediate course, I acquired essential knowledge and practical skills for configuring networked routers and switches.
+I delved into enterprise network design principles, including the implementation of InterVLAN routing and dynamic routing protocols.
+My learning also encompassed network address translation (NAT), fundamental router and switch security measures, and the effective use of standard access lists.
+By the end of this course, I was proficient in designing, configuring, securing, and troubleshooting complex routed networks.

 ## Key Learning Outcomes
-- Contrast the processes used by routing and switching technologies.
+- **Routing and Switching Technologies:** Developed the ability to contrast and analyze the processes employed by various routing and switching technologies, enhancing my network design capabilities.
-- Demonstrate switched networking and switch configuration including VLANs.
+- **Switched Networking and VLANs:** Demonstrated expertise in switched networking concepts and switch configuration, including the implementation and management of Virtual Local Area Networks (VLANs).
-- Configure standard LAN/WAN connections using IP.
+- **LAN/WAN Connectivity:** Configured standard Local Area Network (LAN) and Wide Area Network (WAN) connections using IP, ensuring seamless network communication.
-- Given a network topology, configure and test static, default, and dynamic routing.
+- **Routing Protocol Implementation:** Successfully configured and tested static, default, and dynamic routing protocols based on given network topologies, optimizing data flow and network resilience.
-- Configure network services.
+- **Network Services Configuration:** Gained proficiency in configuring essential network services to support robust and efficient network operations.
-- Demonstrate router and switch security options including implementing an access list.
+- **Router and Switch Security:** Implemented and demonstrated various router and switch security options, including the deployment of access lists to safeguard network infrastructure.

 ## Technologies and Tools
 - ACLs